What is the Right to Buy scheme?

 Can low incomes and older people afford it?

 With the discount offered under the Right to Buy scheme, even those on low incomes or older people have the chance to become homeowners.
 However, affording the property is not only about being able to pay the discounted price.
-Potential homeowners must also consider ongoing costs such as maintenance, insurance, and potentially higher utility bills.
+Potential homeowners must also consider ongoing costs such as maintenance, insurance, and possibly higher utility bills.

 What are the steps to apply for the Right to Buy scheme?